spottmedia/ansible-ssh-login-notifications/README.md

 #### [Kwiziq.com](https://www.kwiziq.com) - The AI language education platform
 #### [Spottmedia.com](http://www.spottmedia.com) - Technology design, delivery and consulting

 ## Author Information

+python, ansible & shell coding done by Grzegorz Nowak and Spottmedia.

-This is a fork from a work of:
+the initial code was a fork from a work of:
 [Fernando Membrive](https://membrive.net).